souvik-pl/Drawing_Sheet_js/README.md

 4. **Adjust Pen and Eraser Size:** Customize your drawing experience by adjusting the size of both the pen and eraser.
 5. **Choose Pen Color:** Add vibrancy to your drawings by selecting different colors for your pen.
 6. **Download Your Masterpiece:** Save your creations by downloading the canvas as an image.

+## Usage
+Visit [Drawing Sheet](https://ubiquitous-squirrel-e17785.netlify.app/) to explore and use the Drawing App.
+Let your imagination run wild and create beautiful drawings effortlessly.

 ## Local Setup
 - Pull this branch into your local system.